 This plan seeks to address both, the rebuild of the visitor economy, and further economic diversification.
-The local board will advocate for promotion of Waiheke as a desirable location for compatible small to medium owner/operator businesses.
+The board will advocate for promotion of Waiheke as a desirable relocation destination for compatible small to medium tourism operators.

 Waiheke's extraordinary natural landscape, its engaging and artistic community, its vineyards and restaurants, and its proximity to mainland Auckland means it is now viewed as a destination of choice.
 This has brought with it both opportunities and challenges.